-The battery fitted is 12 volt 50 amp/hr Lucas 015 with negative earth.
+The battery fitted is a 12 volt 36 amp/hr Lucas QOA9 with negative earthing.
 Keep the terminals clean and well covered with petroleum jelly.
 If they are corroded, scrape them clean, assemble and cover with petroleum jelly.
-Wipe away all dirt and moisture from the top of the battery, and make sure that the connections are clean.
-Never overfill the battery.
-The liquid should only be sufficient to cover the plates by 1⁄2".
-Too much fluid will cause overflow when charging.
-The level of fluid should be checked at every service and more frequently during winter periods.
+Wipe away all dirt and moisture from the top of the battery and make sure that the connections are clean.